ONC8013 : Quality Improvement (E-learning)

 |Semester 1 Credit Value:||10|

-This module leads the learner through the initiation of a practice development initiative, suitable for their own clinical area, and the subsequent audit of the effectiveness of this development.
-The online interaction with other learners broadens the learner’s knowledge of the various stages involved in such initiatives, and furthermore, encourages reflective practice.
+This module leads the learner through the prospective development of a project charter to improve the quality of clinical service or to develop professional practice, relevant to their own clinical area.
+Online interaction with tutors and other students broadens the learner’s knowledge of the various stages involved in such initiatives, and furthermore, encourages reflective practice.

 Outline Of Syllabus